 The Canada Child Benefit Young Child Supplement (CCBYCS) is part of the federal government’s child tax benefit increase 2021.

-With the (CCBYCS), Canadian families with less than $120,000 net income may get up to $1,200 for each child below the age of six.
+With the (CCBYCS), Canadian families with less than $120,000 net income received up to $1,200 for each child below the age of six.

-Accordingly, each eligible child will receive up to $300 three times in 2021.
+Accordingly, each eligible child received up to $300 three times in 2021.

-However, high-income families will get $600 CCBYCS which amounts to a $150 payment per eligible child three times in 2021.
+However, high-income families got $600 CCBYCS which amounts to a $150 payment per eligible child three times in 2021.